On the uniqueness of minimizers for a class of variational problems with Polyconvex integrand: Preliminaries

-\end{theorem} The next lemma asserts that a collection of sets can be constructed to satisfy {\it Hypothesis (H2)}.
-The construction uses the previous theorem. \begin{lemma} Assume $\mathbf{(A0)}$ holds.
-Then, there exists a collection of sets $ \{\mathfrak{Q}_{n }\}^{\infty } _{n=1}$ satisfying the requirements of {\it Hypothesis (H2)}. \end{lemma} \begin{rmk} The condition $\mathbf{(A0)}$ in Lemma \ref{ lem : existence H2} is only needed for requirement (ii) of {\it Hypothesis (H2)}. \end{rmk} \paragraph{Proof.} Suppose $ \psi $ is a Choquet function finite on $ \bar \Omega $.
-Then, as the boundary of $\Omega$ coincides with the set of extreme points of $\Omega$, $ \psi$ vanishes on $\partial\Omega$.
+The next lemma asserts that a collection of sets can be constructed to satisfy {\it Hypothesis (H2)}. \begin{lemme} Assume $\mathbf{(A0)}$ holds.
+Then, there exists a collection of sets $ \{\mathfrak{Q}_{n }\}^{\infty } _{n=1}$ satisfying the requirements of {\it Hypothesis (H2)}. \end{lemme} \begin{rmk} The condition $\mathbf{(A0)}$ in Lemma \ref{ lem : existence H2} is only needed for requirement (ii) of {\it Hypothesis (H2)}. \end{rmk} {Proof.} Suppose that $ \psi $ is a strictly convex function that is $ C^1(\bar \Omega) $ and vanishes on the boundary of $ \Omega $ as given by Assumption \textbf{(A0)}.
 Let $ \phi_0:\Omega\to \R^{d\times d} $ be defined by